Nurturing Self-Esteem And Self Confidence

 • Establish screen time limits: Set clear boundaries on screen time and encourage a healthy balance between online and offline activities.
 Monitor the content your child engages with and ensure age-appropriate and positive digital experiences.

-• Foster digital literacy: Teach children about responsible online behavior, digital citizenship, and privacy and security.
+• Foster digital literacy: Teach children about responsible online behaviour, digital citizenship, and privacy and security.
 Encourage critical thinking and help them navigate potential risks and challenges.

 • Promote offline connections: Encourage face-to-face interactions, family activities, hobbies, and outdoor play to foster social skills, creativity, and emotional well-being.